smarthomeNG/plugins/uzsu/user_doc_en.rst

 .. important::

-      Please find detailed information on the configuration at :doc:`/plugins_doc/config/uzsu`.
+      Please find detailed information on the configuration in the user documentation.

 .. code-block:: yaml